ossf/scorecard/docs/checks.md

 subverted a contributor's account), because a reviewer might detect the subversion.

-The check first tries to detect whether [Branch-Protection](checks.md#branch-protection) is enabled on the default branch with at least one required reviewer.
-If this fails, the check determines whether the most recent (~30) commits have a Github-approved review or if the merger is different from the committer (implicit review).
+The check determines whether the most recent changes (over the last ~30 commits) have an approval on GitHub or if the merger is different from the committer (implicit review).
 It also performs a similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and [Gerrit](https://www.gerritcodereview.com/) ("Reviewed-on" and "Reviewed-by").
+If recent changes are solely bot activity (e.g. Dependabot, Renovate bot, or custom bots), the check returns inconclusively.

+Scoring is leveled instead of proportional to make the check more predictable.
+If any bot-originated changes are unreviewed, 3 points are deducted.
+If any human changes are unreviewed, 7 points are deducted if a single change is unreviewed, and another 3 are deducted if multiple changes are unreviewed.

 Note: Requiring reviews for all changes is infeasible for some projects, such as those with only one active participant.
 Even a project with multiple active